skip to content

 School of the Biological Sciences

-Event poster - all information is elsewhere on this page
+Hackathon event poster - all information is included on this webpage.

 A hackathon to address targeted challenges within antimicrobial resistance and microbial bioinformatics